-- 21.1 An employee who is placed in an ongoing or term/contract (however expressed) employment of no less than 12 months must be formally advised that they are no longer an excess employee. - 21.2 For the purpose of determining whether an employee has been placed in employment of no less than 12 months, the 12 month period will include the cumulative effect of extensions undertaking the same or similar duties. - 21.3 Employees Who Are No Longer Excess - 21.3.1 An employee who has been formally advised that they are no longer an excess employee will be treated in the same manner as any other ongoing employee before any consideration is given to declaring the employee excess again.

-21.4 OBLIGATIONS PRIOR TO TERMINATING EMPLOYMENT OF AN EXCESS EMPLOYEE
+- 21.1 An employee who is placed in an ongoing or term/contract (however expressed) employment of no less than 12 months must be formally advised that they are no longer an excess employee. - 21.2 For the purpose of determining whether an employee has been placed in employment of no less than 12 months, the 12 month period will include the cumulative effect of extensions undertaking the same or similar duties. - 21.3 Employees Who Are No Longer Excess - 21.3.1 An employee who has been formally advised that they are no longer an excess employee will be treated in the same manner as any other ongoing employee before any consideration is given to declaring the employee excess again. - 21.4 OBLIGATIONS PRIOR TO TERMINATING EMPLOYMENT OF AN EXCESS EMPLOYEE

-21.4.1 For all employment to which this Enterprise Agreement applies, the Employer must fully comply with this Appendix and its sub clauses before the Secretary of the Joint Parliamentary Services Committee proposes terminating the employment of an excess employee.
-The Secretary must be satisfied that the following obligations have been complied with, namely the Secretary must have made reasonable endeavours to find, but failed to find, other suitable duties in the agency or other public sector employment to which the employee may be assigned or transferred on conditions that maintain the employee's remuneration level.
+- 21.4.1 For all employment to which this Enterprise Agreement applies, the Employer must fully comply with this Appendix and its sub clauses before the Employer proposes terminating the employment of an excess employee.
+The Employer must be satisfied that the following obligations have been complied with, namely the Employer must: - i. have made reasonable endeavours to find, but failed to find, other suitable duties in the agency or other public sector employment to which the employee may be assigned or transferred on conditions that maintain the employee's remuneration level; and - ii. have informed the CPSE of the grounds on which it is proposed to terminate the employment of the employee and the processes leading up to the proposal to terminate; and have considered any advice given by the Commissioner within 14 days as to the adequacy of the processes.